mgla/docker-sql-restore/README.md

    * SecretName: The name of the secret you created earlier

 ## Costs
-* The AWS secrets manager will generate some money after 30 days, see https://aws.amazon.com/de/secrets-manager/pricing/
+* The AWS secrets manager will generate some costs after 30 days, see https://aws.amazon.com/de/secrets-manager/pricing/
 * The stored S3 artifacts will generate some costs, depending on usage.
 * The created CodePipeline will generate some costs after 30 days, see https://aws.amazon.com/de/codepipeline/pricing/
 * The CodeBuild project will generate some costts, depending on usage, see https://aws.amazon.com/de/codebuild/pricing/